Michael Jordan: Philanthropy

 From 2001 to 2014, Jordan hosted an annual golf tournament, the Michael Jordan Celebrity Invitational, that raised money for various charities.
 In 2006, Jordan and his wife Juanita pledged $5 million to Chicago's Hales Franciscan High School.
 The Jordan Brand has made donations to Habitat for Humanity and a Louisiana branch of the Boys & Girls Clubs of America.

 The Make-A-Wish Foundation named Jordan its Chief Wish Ambassador in 2008.
 In 2013, he granted his 200th wish for the organization.
-As of 2019, he has raised more than $5 million for the Make-A-Wish Foundation.
-In 2023, Jordan donated $10 million to the organization for his 60th birthday.
+As of 2019, Jordan has raised more than $5 million for the Make-A-Wish Foundation.
+In 2023, he donated $10 million to the organization for his 60th birthday.

 In 2015, Jordan donated a settlement of undisclosed size from a lawsuit against supermarkets that had used his name without permission to 23 different Chicago charities.
-In 2017, Jordan funded two Novant Health Michael Jordan Family Clinics in Charlotte, North Carolina, by giving $7 million, the biggest donation he had made at the time.
-In 2018, after Hurricane Florence damaged parts of North Carolina, including his former hometown of Wilmington, Jordan donated $2 million to relief efforts.
+In 2017, Jordan gave $7 million to fund two Novant Health Michael Jordan Family Clinics in Charlotte, North Carolina, his biggest donation to that point.
+The following year, after Hurricane Florence damaged parts of North Carolina, Jordan donated $2 million to relief efforts.
 He gave $1 million to aid the Bahamas' recovery following Hurricane Dorian in 2019.

+Amidst the public uproar about the police shootings of two African-American men, Alton Sterling and Philando Castile, and two deadly attacks against police officers in Dallas and Baton Rouge, Jordan made $1 million donations to the NAACP Legal Defense Fund and the Institute for Community-Police Relations.
+Jordan says the goal is to "build trust and respect between communities and law enforcement."
+He also said: I can no longer stay silent.
+We need to find solutions that ensure people of color receive fair and equal treatment AND that police officers – who put their lives on the line every day to protect us all – are respected and supported.

 On June 5, 2020, in the wake of the protests following the murder of George Floyd, Jordan and his brand announced in a joint statement that they would be donating $100 million over the next 10 years to organizations dedicated to "ensuring racial equality, social justice and greater access to education".
 In February 2021, Jordan funded two Novant Health Michael Jordan Family Clinics in New Hanover County, North Carolina, by giving $10 million.
+In 2024, he funded the opening of another Novant Health Clinic, this time in Wilmington.